-- 1. Where presentation of the calling and connected line identification is offered in accordance with Article [107115] of the [Directive (EU) 2018/1972 establishing the European Electronic Communication Code], the providers of publicly available number-based interpersonal communications services shall provide the following: - (a) the calling end-user with the possibility of preventing the presentation of the calling line identification on a per call, per connection or permanent basis; - (b) the called end-user with the possibility of preventing the presentation of the calling line identification of incoming calls; - (c) the called end-user with the possibility of rejecting incoming calls where the presentation of the calling line identification has been prevented by the calling end-user; - (d) the called end-user with the possibility of preventing the presentation of the connected line identification to which the calling end-user is connected.
+- Where presentation of the calling and connected line identification is offered in accordance with Article [115] of the Directive (EU) 2018/1972, the providers of number-based interpersonal communications services shall provide the following: - (a) the calling end-user with the possibility of preventing the presentation of the calling line identification on a per call, per connection or permanent basis; - (b) the called end-user with the possibility of preventing the presentation of the calling line identification of incoming calls; - (c) the called end-user with the possibility of rejecting incoming calls where the presentation of the calling line identification has been prevented by the calling end-user; - (d) the called end-user with the possibility of preventing the presentation of the connected line identification to which the calling end-user is connected.

-- 2. The possibilities referred to in points (a), (b), (c) and (d) of paragraph 1 shall be provided to end-users by simple means and free of charge. - 3.
+- 2. The possibilities referred to in paragraph 1 shall be provided to end-users by simple means and free of charge. - 3.
 Point (a) of paragraph 1 shall also apply with regard to calls to third countries originating in the Union.
 Points (b), (c) and (d) of paragraph 1 shall also apply to incoming calls originating in third countries. - 4.
-Where presentation of calling or connected line identification is offered, providers of publicly available number-based interpersonal communications services shall provide information to the public regarding the options set out in points (a), (b), (c) and (d) of paragraph 1 and the exceptions set forth in Article 13(1), (1a) and (2).
+Where presentation of calling or connected line identification is offered, providers of number-based interpersonal communications services shall provide information to the public regarding the options set out in paragraph 1 and the exceptions set forth in Article 13.

-Exceptions to presentation and restriction of calling and connected line identification in relation to emergency communications, to rejection of incoming calls and to provide access to emergency services
+Exceptions to presentation and restriction of calling and connected line identification in relation to emergency communications

-1. Regardless of whether the calling end-user has prevented the presentation of the calling line identification, where a call is emergency communications are made to emergency services, providers of publicly available number-based interpersonal communications services shall override the elimination of the presentation of the calling line identification and the denial or absence of consent of an end-user for the processing of metadata, on a per-line basis for organisations dealing with emergency communications, including public safety answering points, for the purpose of responding to such communications.
+1. Regardless of whether the calling end-user has prevented the presentation of the calling line identification, where emergency communications are made to emergency services, providers of number-based interpersonal communications services shall override the elimination of the presentation of the calling line identification and the denial or absence of consent of an end-user for the processing of metadata, on a per-line basis for organisations dealing with emergency communications, including public safety answering points, for the purpose of responding to such communications.

 - 1a.
-Notwithstanding Article 8(1), rRegardless whether the called end-user rejects incoming calls where the presentation of the calling line identification has been prevented by the calling end-user, providers of number-based interpersonal communications services shall override this choice, where technically possible, when the calling end-user is an organisation dealing with emergency communications, including public safety answering points, for the purpose of responding to such communications. - 2.
-Member States shall establish more specific provisions with regard to the establishment of transparent procedures and the circumstances where providers of publicly available number-based interpersonal communication services shall override, or otherwise address, the elimination of the presentation of the calling line identification on a temporary basis, where end-users request the tracing of unwanted, malicious or nuisance calls. - 3.
-Notwithstanding Article 8(1), Regardless of whether the end-user has prevented access to the terminal equipment's Global Navigation Satellite Systems (GNSS) eapabilities capabilities or other types of terminal equipment based location data through the terminal equipment settings, when a call is made to emergency services, such settings may not prevent access to GNSS such location data to determine and provide the ealler calling end-user's location to emergency services an organisation dealing with emergency communications, including public safety answering points, for the purpose of responding to such calls.
+Regardless whether the called end-user rejects incoming calls where the presentation of the calling line identification has been prevented by the calling end-user, providers of number-based interpersonal communications services shall override this choice, where technically possible, when the calling end-user is an organisation dealing with emergency communications, including public safety answering points, for the purpose of responding to such communications. - 2. - 3.
+Notwithstanding Article 8(1), regardless of whether the end-user has prevented access to the terminal equipment's Global Navigation Satellite Systems (GNSS) capabilities or other types of terminal equipment based location data through the terminal equipment settings, when a call is made to emergency services, such settings may not prevent access to GNSS such location data to determine and provide the caller calling end-user's location to emergency services an organisation dealing with emergency communications, including public safety answering points, for the purpose of responding to such calls.

-Incoming call-blocking Unwanted, malicious or nuisance calls
+Blocking Unwanted, malicious or nuisance calls